biostochastics/CCProfileSwitch/README.md

 CCProfileSwitch performs **two simple but essential tasks**:

 1. **Secure Credential Storage**: Stores API keys and tokens in your system's native keyring (Keychain on macOS, Credential Manager on Windows, Secret Service on Linux)
-2. **Environment Configuration**: Updates `~/.claude/settings.json` with the correct provider settings for Claude Code
+2. **Shell Environment Management**: The `cpswitch` command sets environment variables that Claude Code reads at startup

-**That's it.** No shell modifications, no environment variable exports, no complex configuration.
-Just secure storage and settings file management.
+**That's it.** Credentials stay in secure storage, environment variables are set when you switch profiles, and Claude Code reads them automatically.

 ### System Architecture